Summer Reading Program

 Open Letter to Menaul School Students, Parents, and Guardians:

 So come aboard!
 The price of your cruise ticket: a willing spirit, a welcoming heart, and a probing mind.
-Each class has a specialized task that must be completed and submitted punctually (no late assignments are accepted) on August 14, the start of the Fall 2013-2014 school year.
-English Department evaluations of those tasks will count as the first major grade for each class the student takes.
-The attachments are the required tasks for each class.
+Each class has a specialized task (see attachments below) that must be completed and submitted punctually on August 19th, following the all-school camping trip at the start of the 2013-2014 school year.
+English Department evaluations of those tasks will count as the first major grade for the student's English class.
+No late assignments will be accepted.

 Thought-inspiring adventure is a key to learning, and the reading navigated through the summer provides such adventure.
 Maintaining an inquisitive mind and keeping productive study habits also make for more successful students in the fall and beyond.
 Supporting students in their summer reading “cruises” will ready students to set sail on that certain, meaningful journey towards graduation from Menaul School, a college-preparatory learning institution.